JollyJolli/psychodelic-web/README.md

 - **Click the audio icon** 🔊 to play/pause the background music.

 ### Demo
-You can also experience the **Ultimate Mind-Melting Trip** online by visiting [your-demo-link-here].
+The online demo of the **Ultimate Mind-Melting Trip** is coming soon!
+Stay tuned for updates.

 ## 🛠️ Built With
 - **HTML**: Structure of the web page.